 - the chairperson of the committee (the assistant vice provost for graduate education, a non-voting member).

 The Graduate Student Service Award selection committee adopts its own rules of procedure.

 Nomination packages may be submitted by any member of the CMU community and should describe the qualities and activities of the nominee that make him or her an excellent candidate for the award.

 Nomination packages must include:

 - a nomination letter addressed to the Graduate Student Service Award Committee summarizing the individual’s accomplishments and impact in the community, not to exceed three pages

 - additional supporting materials which should represent the quality of the nominee’s service accomplishments and information about the direct service.
-This might include executive summaries, program/service information of activities initiated by the nominee, promotional materials, brochures, and/or other materials.
-Nominators may request information from the graduate student nominee, but are not required to do so.
+This might include executive summaries, program/service information of activities initiated by the nominee, promotional materials, brochures and/or other materials which represent the services identified in the nomination or supporting letters

-A complete nomination packet must be submitted on or before Friday, February 8, 2013.
+A complete nomination packet must be submitted on or before Friday, February 10, 2017.
 It can be mailed to Suzie Laurich-McIntyre, assistant vice provost for graduate education and chair of the selection committee.
-It can be emailed to firstname.lastname@example.org or delivered to 533 Warner Hall by 5 p.m. on Friday, February 8, 2013.
+It can also be emailed to email@example.com or delivered to 533 Warner Hall by 5 p.m.
 Questions can be directed to Suzie Laurich-McIntyre.

-The Graduate Student Teaching and Service Awards will be given out on the afternoon of Thursday, April 4, 2013 during Innovation with Impact: Celebration of Graduate Students, as part of Graduate Student Appreciation Week, April 1-5, 2013.
-The award recipients will receive an engraved tray and monetary award, and have their names added to the plaque in the University Center.
-The awardees will also be recognized at the Celebration of Education event on April 30, 2013.
+The Graduate Student Teaching and Service Awards will be given out on the afternoon of Thursday, April 6, 2017 during Innovation with Impact: Celebration of Graduate Students, as part of Graduate Student Appreciation Week, April 2 – 8, 2017.
+The award recipients will receive an engraved tray and monetary award, and have their names added to the plaque in the Cohon University Center.
+The awardees will also be recognized at the Celebration of Education event in the spring.